-The other day while unwrapping a band-aid, the idea occurred to me to total up the numbers in my training log.
+The other day the idea occurred to me to total up the numbers in my training log.
 The calculation showed that I’d recently completed my 1,000th mile barefoot.
-I reflected on the odyssey that had led to this unexpected milestone as I placed the band-aid on a blister.
-An account seemed in order.
+I reflected on the odyssey that had led to this unexpected milestone, and an account seemed in order.

 According to the log, the thousand miles had been accumulated over 20 months of running, hiking, and sometimes when injuries prevented more vigorous activities, just walking (the same time period also included around 3,000 miles in shoes).
 The barefoot miles had taken place on a variety of surfaces, including sand beaches, sidewalks, asphalt that was sometimes slick and sometimes rough as gravel, quarter-mile running tracks at local schools, rocky trails, and the mud, leaves, moss, and stone slabs of virgin forest.
 Notable experiences had included running a 5k race barefoot, climbing all 35 of the Catskills’ high peaks without shoes including several that don’t have trails, and scrambling up Breakneck Ridge — much to the disapproval of the stewards who oversee this steep and popular Hudson Valley trail and whose duties include counseling people on proper footwear.